-‘I spend a lot of my time in orange these days.’ says Terri Seel, a section engineer at leading construction and infrastructure company Morgan Sindall.
+‘I spend a lot of my time in orange these days.’ says Terri Seel, a section engineer at Morgan Sindall Infrastructure.

 The orange is a reference to the high visibility work wear required by people working with Network Rail.
 Following her A Levels and a brief flirtation with a career in criminal law, Terri, from Glossop in the Peak District, plumped for a career in infrastructure engineering.
 Her progress has been as dramatic as the projects she’s involved with: major road and rail infrastructure projects which help knit the country’s regions together.

-‘In 2008 I was lucky enough to win a scholarship through the Institution of Civil Engineers’ Quest programme which allowed me to undertake the four year undergraduate degree in civil engineering at the University of Sheffield, sponsored by Morgan Sindall.
+‘In 2008 I was lucky enough to win a scholarship through the Institution of Civil Engineers’ Quest programme which allowed me to undertake the four year undergraduate degree in civil engineering at the University of Sheffield, sponsored by Morgan Sindall Infrastructure.

 ‘The sponsorship meant that I would get practical experience of working on a live project while I wasn’t studying.
 Something really clicked with me once I was in the working environment, I just loved it.
 So much so in fact, that I stayed around for the entire summer until I went back to studies.

 ‘I then carried on with this arrangement for the next few years working with the site engineering team while I was completing my academic work.

 ‘When I graduated in 2012, I took up the full time role within Morgan Sindall Infrastructure which was attached to the sponsorship.
 All the effort I’d put in paid off as I found I’d got the job I’d always wanted.